As far as maintaining a steady stream of cash flow goes, invoicing is one critical key to making it happen.

 For example, PandaDoc lets users change their company logo, button colors, text, email subject line, email footer, themes, and more when editing the invoicing template.

-You can also add optional stuff to your invoices, such as interactive media or a nice message indicating you enjoyed doing business with the client.
+You can add optional stuff to your invoices, such as interactive media or a nice message indicating you enjoyed doing business with the client.

 If you’re second-guessing what details should go where in an invoice, you can use PandaDoc invoice templates to guide you.

-A few examples to inspire you
+Sample invoices to inspire you

 1. Basic invoice